 Virtual reality isn’t just about video games anymore.
 Artists, activists and journalists now see the technology’s potential to be an empathy engine, one that can shine spotlights on everything from the Ebola epidemic to what it’s like to live in Gaza.
 And Jeremy Bailenson has been at the vanguard of investigating VR’s power for good.

-For more than a decade, Bailenson's lab at Stanford has been studying how VR can make us better people.
-Through the power of VR, volunteers at the lab have felt what it is like to be Superman (to see if it makes them more helpful), a cow (to reduce meat consumption) and even a coral (to learn about ocean acidification).
+For more than a decade, Bailenson's lab at Stanford has been studying how Virtual Reality can make us better people.
+Through the power of Virtual Reality, volunteers at the lab have felt what it is like to be Superman (to see if it makes them more helpful), a cow (to reduce meat consumption) and even a coral (to learn about ocean acidification).

 Silly as they might seem, these sorts of VR scenarios could be more effective than the traditional public service ad at making people behave.
 Afterwards, they waste less paper.
 They save more money for retirement.
 They’re nicer to the people around them.
 And this could have consequences in terms of how we teach and train everyone from cliquey teenagers to high court judges